18F/fedramp-automation/resources/validations/docs/adr/0008-attachment-validation.md

 ## Consequences
 - 10x ASAP Team will focus on minimal validation of content and defer that work to either:
   - Advanced validation processing done without XSLT, potentially to be later integrated into this work through an interface
-  - Manual staff review, as the majority of documents are free-form policy documents without OSCAL or other structured models; structured validation is superfluous and needlessly complex when manual review is still required
+  - Manual staff review, as the majority of documents are free-form policy documents without structured models (OSCAL or otherwise); structured validation is superfluous and needlessly complex when manual review is still required
 - 10x ASAP Team will limit and constrain the type of attachment files accepted to the benefit of standardization for the FedRAMP program overall.